OpenFreeEnergy/openfe/docs/index.rst

         :link: tutorials/index
         :link-type: doc

-        Worked through examples of how to use the OpenFE toolkit.
+        Worked through examples of how to use the OpenFE toolkit

     .. grid-item-card:: User Guide
         :img-top: _static/UserGuide.svg